saltstack/salt/doc/topics/tutorials/starting_states.rst

 Running and debugging salt states.
 ----------------------------------

-after writing out your top.sls file, to run it you call ``salt '*' state.highstate``.
-If you get back just the hostnames with a : after, but no return, then chances are there is a problem with the sls files.
-To debug these, to see what's going on, and see the errors, use the ``salt-call`` command like so: ``salt-call state.highstate -l debug``.
-This should help you figure out what's going wrong.
-You can also start the minions in the foreground in debug mode, as a possible way to help debug as well.
+Once the rules in an SLS are ready, they need to be tested to ensure they work properly.
+To invoke the rules, simply execute ``salt '*' state.highstate`` on the command line.
+If you get back just the hostnames with a `:` after, but no return, chances are there is a problem with the one or more of the sls files.
+Use the ``salt-call`` command: ``salt-call state.highstate -l debug`` and examine the output for errors.
+This should help troubleshoot the issue.
-To start the minion in debug mode call it like this: ``salt-minion -l debug``.
+The minions can also be started in the foreground in debug mode.
+Start the minion in debug mode with: ``salt-minion -l debug``.

 Now onto the :doc:`States tutorial, part 1</topics/tutorials/states_pt1>`.